Objects of Delight

 The value of miniature objects to archaeologists and historians

-Though the nineteenth century experienced an explosion of Steven Beckow's "acts and artifacts", until recently the archaeology of the that century was routinely ignored5 in the Old World, and artefacts have been either not recorded or cast aside, perhaps apart from one or two 'curiosities'.
-The situation in the New World is a little different, for there the nineteenth century has, since the 1970s, more often been recognised as the beginning of major urban growth and of contemporary societies, and the sites of "slums" and similar unpretentious locations have been excavated and recorded more frequently6.
+Though the nineteenth century experienced an explosion of Steven Beckow's "acts and artifacts", until recently the archaeology of the that century was routinely ignored6 in Britain and Europe , and artefacts have been either not recorded or cast aside, perhaps apart from one or two 'curiosities'.
+The situation in colonised countries is a little different, for there the nineteenth century has, since the 1970s, more often been recognised as the beginning of major urban growth and of settler societies, and the sites of "slums" and similar unpretentious locations have been excavated and recorded more frequently7.
 In addition, many of the artefacts I have identified were so fragile or so little valued that they do not occur in archaeological deposits, and an examination of surviving evidence requires a forensic and inventive approach.

-Archaeology does not (usually) have the ability to interact with and question living people, but has instead to deal with objects and their contexts, the things with which humans interacted in the past and their temporal and physical locations.
+Archaeology does not (usually) have the ability to interact with and question living people except when encountering material within indigenous societies, but has instead to deal with objects and their contexts, the things with which humans interacted in the past and their temporal and physical locations.
 Starting with, but going beyond, an archaeological approach to miniatures, my study is neither a cataloguing nor simply a social history project, but one in which I interrogate miniaturisation and miniature objects to establish as much as possible about an area of nineteenth century material culture.
 Jack Davy states that a miniature object is "an iconic resemblant of a prototype known to the intended audience" with whom it is deployed as "a tool of suggestion" (Davy 2015).
 It is my challenge to extract meanings from the miniature versions of a range of prototypes and what they suggested to people in the recent past.

 In order to achieve these objectives, I use resource-based research methods, exploring object worlds, informed and enhanced by more experimental activities, using writing, photography and interaction with contemporary mass-produced miniatures.
 I also incorporate the material culture methods proposed by McClung Fleming (1982) and Jules Prown (2000), and my approach is also heavily influenced by the thinking of archaeologist Douglass Bailey (2006, 2008a, 2008b, 2010, 2013).